eea/eea.docker.beats/README.md

 *   ES_USER - elasticsearch username for authentification in elasticsearch
 *   ES_PASSWORD - elasticsearch user password
 *   KIBANA_URL - kibana url, can be provided for dashboard creation, but is not necessary
+*   RANCHER_METADATA - "yes" to include information extracted from rancher metadata ( rancher.environment - environment name and beat.name - hostname of the server that has the metricbeat container)
+*   CHECK_INTERVAL - default 60s, change to modify check time
+*   TAGS - to add extra information in tag field in elasticsearch
+*   ENABLE_METRICS_LOG - false by default, to remove internal metrics from log
+*   TZ - Timezone

 ### Setting up kibana dashboards